 You’d probably enjoy American Pastoral.
 That is, if you are willing to forget the award winning novel it is based on.

-I thought most people accepted screen adaptations seldom match-up to their written counterparts.
+I thought viewers long accepted the fact that screen adaptations would never match-up to their written originals.
 Wasn’t the case for American Pastoral the film, it seems.
-Short of being called a disaster, the movie is described as “flat” and “strangled,” “elusive” and “mediocre.”
-On Rotten Tomatoes, it languishes at 20 per cent freshness.
-This makes it worse performing than mindless action flicks like London has Fallen and Skiptrace.
-A situation that is unfortunate, and at the same time, unfair.
+Short of being branded a disaster, the movie has been labelled as “flat,” “strangled,” “elusive” and “mediocre.”
+On Rotten Tomatoes, it currently languishes at 20 per cent freshness.
+This is worse performing than mindless action flicks like London has Fallen and Skiptrace.
+This movie is going to make its way into all sorts of “top-10” terrible … … lists.

-Yes, stripped of Nate Zuckerman’s blighting narrative, the story is reduced to mawkish family melodrama.
-One from an era that even Non-Americans are no longer astounded by.
-But does that mean American Pastoral is dreary or unwatchable?
-Hardly.
-While director / lead Ben Kenobi, I mean Ewan McGregor, might be miscast, the rest of the cast throws in reasonably spirited performances.
-Particularly Valorie Curry, who aptly executed a seduction scene that could have so easily ended up feeling ludicrous.
-The problem here, I think, is really a matter of unrealistic expectations.
+Terribly unfortunate.
+But yes, stripped of Nate Zuckerman’s blighting narrative, the story is reduced to no more than mawkish family melodrama.
+One set in an era that even Non-Americans are no longer fascinated by.
+Yet this doesn’t mean American Pastoral is wholly dreary or unwatchable.
+While director / lead Obiwan Kenobi, I mean Ewan McGregor, might be miscast, the rest of the team throws in reasonably spirited performances.
+Particularly Valorie Curry, who quite aptly executed a seduction scene that could have so easily slipped into being absurd.
+The problem here, in my opinion, is really a matter of expectations.
 How do you capture the essence of a masterpiece that is in reality a highly personalised, scathing critique?
-How do you make that watchable and engrossing, while not losing any of the philosophic essence of the original story?
+How do you make those opinions watchable and engrossing at the same time?

 I don’t think it’s possible.
 I suspect many top directors would agree.
-Dear Sir Kenobi’s mistake, is thus to attempt such a monumental feat for his directorial debut.
+Dear Sir Kenobi’s mistake, was to attempt such a monumental feat for his directorial debut.

 Check out my other snappy movie reviews!